 Soak Up All the Sights

-If you visit Bruges in January, you’ll find it’s the least busy time of year.
+If you visit Bruges in January for your post-Christmas getaway, you’ll find it’s the least busy time of year.
 The atmosphere is quieter but the fairy-tale town is arguably even more beautiful without the constant crush of tourists.
 Walk the 366 stairs to the top of the Belfry Tower, mosey around the picturesque cobbles streets and explore the awe-inspiring churches at your leisure.
 All the main attractions in the historic centre of the city are open including museums, restaurants and chocolate shops.

-If you’ve been inspired to plan your very own Bruges adventure, check out our Hull to Zeebrugge crossing.
+If you’ve been inspired to plan your very own post-Christmas getaway in Bruges, check out our Hull to Zeebrugge crossing.

 For more information check out: